ThunderGunExpress/BADministration/README.md

 - mcafee-listtasks - Lists all client tasks
 - mcafee-runtask - Runs target client deployment task

+##

-##### McAfee EEDK
+#### McAfee EEDK

 The ePO Endpoint Deployment Kit (EEDK) creates some sort of signed zip file which can be uploaded to ePO.
-A client task can be created referncing the zip file, giving privileged access to ePO clients.
-EEDK requires msvcp71.dll to run which is an old runtime library.
-I installed the .NET Framework SDK 1.1 to get access to msvcp71.dll but I suppose you could always download it from one of those single dll sites, I wouldn't recommend it though.
+A client task can be created leveraging the zip file, giving privileged access to ePO clients.
+EEDK requires msvcp71.dll to run which is an old runtime library which can be found in the .NET Framework SDK Version 1.1.

 - EEDK Download - https://community.mcafee.com/t5/Documents/ePO-Endpoint-Deployment-Kit-9-6-1-Enterprise-Edition/ta-p/553541
 - Microsoft .NET Framework SDK Version 1.1 - https://www.microsoft.com/en-ca/download/details.aspx?id=16217